Degree Fulfillment

 Many students enroll in courses that will count toward their major prior to officially declaring.
 This is a good way to receive an introduction to a major and to get an early start on some of the major requirements.
 However, students beginning major coursework before meeting with a departmental advisor should be aware of the following:

-1. Most departments do not allow a student to count toward the major or concentration courses in which the final grade earned is a “D” or a “P”.
+1. Most departments do not allow a student to count toward the major or secondary program courses in which the final grade earned is a “D” or a “P”.
 (Exceptions are noted in departmental guidelines for the major.)

-2. Some Columbia departments have restrictions on the number or kind of Barnard courses that will count toward the Columbia major or concentration.
+2. Some Columbia departments have restrictions on the number or kind of Barnard courses that will count toward the Columbia major, minor, or special program.

 3. Some departments, like Economics, will not count courses taken out of sequence.